 What Happens if the IRS Decides You Owe More?

-If the IRS tax examiner determines you owe more taxes, and adds penalties, you can simply agree to pay or ask the IRS Appeals Office to review your case.
+If the IRS tax examiner determines that you owe more taxes, and adds penalties, you can simply agree to pay or ask the IRS Appeals Office to review your case.
 They’ll look at your case and any new information you have and give you an independent analysis.

 Although ignorance is bliss, the absolute worst thing you can do when the IRS sends you an audit letter is to ignore it.
 The problem will not go away, and you have a finite amount of time to respond before the audit notice turns into a tax bill.

 If you receive an audit letter from the IRS, contact a qualified tax attorney to help you face this situation head-on for the absolute best outcome.